dapr/proposals/20250322-actors-pubsub.md

 ##### Creating a Subscription
 It is expected that at a minimum, an implementation of this proposal includes the capability to create a subscription.
+More than one sink should be allowed to be specified as part of this message so that multiple actor types and/or actor instance IDs can be subscribed to in a single request.

+While at first glance, it looks like there's an opportunity for deduplication of subscriptions on this front, I would urge caution in doing so.
+For example, different subscriptions may specify a sink pointing to a broad actor type and still others may specify individual actor IDs of that type, after consultation with @joshvanl, I would propose that by default all deduplication should occur when a message is received by the runtime as part of the delivery mechanism.
+This is discussed further in [this section](#event-message-routing).

+Moreover, while the presence of multiple sinks was considered, as these would be tied to the same `subscription_id` going forward and the sinks themselves not individually managed, I would propose that this over-complicates deduplication, sourcing and management operations.
+Requiring a one-to-one relationship of one sink to one `subscription_id` simplifies this on all fronts.

 ###### gRPC Specification
 The following defines the gRPC prototypes necessary to implement this functionality at a minimum: